Meta-Impressionism

 The following highly awarded painters were appointed Officier in the Légion d’Honneur:

-The following artists received at the Salon a Grand Prix: Cormon.
+The following artists received at the Salon a Prix de Salon: Cormon.

 The following artists received a 1st class medal at the Salon: Courtat: